Divya110205/Ex.No.3/README.md

 •	Enable real-time monitoring and remote control of manufacturing systems.
 •	Reduce energy consumption by optimizing processes.

-2. Identify Prompt Patterns for Each Design Aspect:
+2.Identify Prompt Patterns for Each Design Aspect:
 Idea Generation Prompts:

 •	Prompt: “What features can be incorporated into the automation system to optimize production and reduce downtime?”
 Generated Ideas: